akando42/next-map/public/content/posts/10-07/index.md

 The #Moscow fortress was able to accumulate the most amount of #Slav farmers as well as keeping them safe from being killed by raids from the #Mongol in the East or #German in the West.

 With large area of farmland, most amount of farmers and no flood, #Moskova or много коровы or #MostCows, developed a large fleet of cattles for meat and milk, expanded their population quickly and became the richest and strongest city state in #Russia.

-### From Vlad the Impaler Lineage First Stop to Vladivostok Final Stop
-The European planners placed the most cruel lineages at the frontier regions, first in Hungary Romania, then in Vladimir Moscow and then finally now in Vladivostok.

 ### Russia and Its Siberian Stockpile of Nuclear, Chemical and Biological WMD.